yuxiangtan/QueryFuse/README.md

 ###Annotation
--CHR_PARTNER_GENE: the chromosome of the partner gene.
+<li>CHR_PARTNER_GENE: the chromosome of the partner gene.</li>
--BREAKPOINT_PARTNER_GENE: the breakpoint location of the partner gene.
+<li>BREAKPOINT_PARTNER_GENE: the breakpoint location of the partner gene.</li>
--DIRECTION_PARTNER_GENE: the chromosomal connection direction of the partner gene. ("F" means forward direction, which means it is 3' end on plus strand or 5' end on the minus strand and the detected arm is on the left (side with smaller location number than the breakpoint) of a chromosome.
-"R" means reverse direction, which means it is 5' end on the plus strand or 3' end on the minus strand and the detected arm is on the right (side with bigger location number than the breakpoint) of a chromosome.
+<li>DIRECTION_PARTNER_GENE: the chromosomal connection direction of the partner gene. ("F" means forward direction, which means it is 3' end on plus strand or 5' end on the minus strand and the detected arm is on the left (side with smaller location number than the breakpoint) of a chromosome.
+"R" means reverse direction, which means it is 5' end on the plus strand or 3' end on the minus strand and the detected arm is on the right (side with bigger location number than the breakpoint) of a chromosome.</li>
--CHR_QUERY_GENE: the chromosome of the query gene
+<li>CHR_QUERY_GENE: the chromosome of the query gene</li>
--BREAKPOINT_QUERY_GENE: the breakpoint location of the query gene.
+<li>BREAKPOINT_QUERY_GENE: the breakpoint location of the query gene.</li>
--DIRECTION_QUERY_GENE: the chromosomal connection direction of the query gene.
+<li>DIRECTION_QUERY_GENE: the chromosomal connection direction of the query gene.</li>